[]

 </wj-flex-grid>

-If you want to additionally receive a sender in an event handler, as it happens when you subscribe to Wijmo control events in TypeScript/JavaScript code, all you need to do is add a local template variable to the component and pass it to the event handler along with the event argument:
+To receive both the sender and event argument in an event handler, define a local template variable for the component and pass it along with the event argument:

 <wj-flex-grid #flex // 'flex' local variable references the grid component instance